cornishcoder1/the_paper_lounge/README.md

 ## Resources
 - The Code Institute's Codestar Blog walkthrough project was used in the beginning stages of the project to help get me started.
 I then customised and added further functionality as my confidence and knowledge grew.
-- Django documentation was relied on for additional functionality (e.g the dropdown button and different navigation bars).
+- Django documentation was relied on for additional functionality (e.g. the dropdown button and different navigation bars).
 - W3C Schools and Stack Overflow for general enquiries relating to HTML and CSS.
 - Youtube videos - particularly those from Very Academy and Codemy.com.
 ***